Infinitely Losing My Edge

 I was there.

-I was the first guy playing Mandrill to the dance kids.
+I was the first guy playing Scratch Acid to the punk kids.

 Everybody thought I was crazy.